Akash-S-010/Ecommerce_Technical_Task/README.md

 - Cart stored in MongoDB per user
 - Real-time updates on add/remove/quantity change
 - Cart count displayed in header badge
 ---

-## 🤝 Contributing

-This is a technical task project.
-For any issues or suggestions, please create an issue in the repository.

----

-## 📄 License

-This project is created as a technical assessment task.

----

 ## 👨‍💻 Author